-- a) Maintain a registry of Technology and Innovation Centres in Tanzania; - b) Through CDTT ensure compliance with the guidelines and STI related policies; - c) Developing tools for monitoring and evaluation (M&E) of the centres; and - d) Provide certificates of compliance to the deserving Technology and Innovation Centres.
+- i. maintain a registry of Technology and Innovation Centres in Tanzania; - ii. through CDTT ensure compliance with the guidelines and STI related policies; - iii. developing tools for monitoring and evaluation (M&E) of the centres; and - iv. provide certificates of compliance to the deserving Technology and Innovation Centres.